Please note: we do not send tickets by post, instead they will arrive attached to your booking confirmation email.

 At the end of the event you will have time to grab a drink and peruse our gift shop, wander around the facilites, grab a selfie and ask any questions from our team of astronomers.

-Young Explorers is aimed at all ages from 6 years upwards, so join us for an event geared around a tour of the UK's largest public stargazing facility, with fun and inspirational activities along the way and we will take you on a journey of observation, navigation and creation.
+Young Explorers is aimed at all ages from 7 years upwards, so join us for an event geared around a tour of the UK's largest public stargazing facility, with fun and inspirational activities along the way and we will take you on a journey of observation, navigation and creation.
+Please be aware all children under 16 must be accompanied by an adult, all of whom must have a ticket.